Resource management

 Note

-You can combine the preceding schemes based on your business requirements.
-For example, you can combine the multi-instance scheme with the multi-cluster scheme or combine the multi-cluster scheme with the workload group scheme.
+You can combine these schemes based on your business requirements.
+For example, you can combine the multi-instance scheme with the multi-cluster scheme, or the multi-cluster scheme with the workload group scheme.

 Multi-instance scheme